grammyjs/website/site/docs/guide/context.md

 type MyContext = Context & FlavorA & FlavorB & FlavorC;
 ```

+The order of context flavors does not matter, you can combine them in any order you like.

 Multiple [transformative context flavors](#transformative-context-flavors) can also be combined:

 ```ts
 type MyContext = FlavorX<FlavorY<FlavorZ<Context>>>;
 ```

+Here, the order could matter, as `FlavorZ` transforms `Context` first, then `FlavorY`, and the result of this will be transformed again by `FlavorZ`.
+(In practice, this is nothing to worry about because plugins usually don't clash with each other.)

 You can even mix additive and transformative flavors: